localstack-samples/samples-codepipeline/2-codebuild-test-codeartifact-publish/README.md

-This sample creates a CodePipeline pipeline that builds the [fzf](https://github.com/junegunn/fzf/) project and publishes the compiled binary to S3.
+This sample creates a CodePipeline pipeline that tests the [lodash](https://github.com/lodash/lodash/) project using CodeBuild, then publishes the NPM package to CodeArtifact.

 You must set `CODEPIPELINE_GH_TOKEN` environment config option to the [PAT token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
 GitHub requires this to [download](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28#download-a-repository-archive-zip) archives of repositories.